Generic name: citalopram hydrobromide

 While patients may notice improvement with citalopram therapy in 1 to 4 weeks, they should be advised to continue therapy as directed.

 Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with citalopram and should counsel them in its appropriate use.
 A patient Medication Guide about “Antidepressant Medicines, Depression and other Serious Mental Illness, and Suicidal Thoughts or Actions” is available for citalopram.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
-The complete text of the Medication Guide is reprinted at the end of this document.
+The complete text of the Medication Guide is reprinted with this document.

 Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking citalopram.